bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 There are several ways to backup and restore the data in a BigchainDB cluster.

+## Replication is a form of Backup

-It's worth remembering that RethinkDB already has internal replication: every document is stored on _R_ different nodes, where _R_ is the replication factor (set using `bigchaindb set-replicas R`).
+RethinkDB already has internal replication: every document is stored on _R_ different nodes, where _R_ is the replication factor (set using `bigchaindb set-replicas R`).
 Those replicas can be thought of as "live backups" because if one node goes down, the cluster will continue to work and no data will be lost.

 ## rethinkdb dump (to a File)